-Have your wedding or family reunion on the beautiful grounds of Waterloo County park.
+Have your wedding or family reunion on the beautiful grounds of Waterloo County Park.
 There is a playground near the shelter and restroom facility within walking distance.
 There are three covered shelters and one picnic area to choose from.
 Shelters include electricity and water.
-Refundable cleaning deposits of $100.00 and a $125.00 non-refundable reservation fee will apply to some shelters.
+The large gazebo has a $175.00 non-refundable reservation fee.
+Shelters #3 & #4 have a $125 non-refundable reservation fee.
+The picnic area has a $75 non-refundable reservation fee.
 Linn County Parks does not ALLOW ANY LIVE BANDS, AMPLIFIED MUSIC OR KAROKE MACHINES at any of our facilities.
-Reservation for the shelters can be made up to three days prior to your event.
+Reservations for the shelters can be made up to three days prior to your event.
 Call our office to make your reservations.
-Please note that a special-use permits request form are required for dunk tanks, bounce castles and inflatable slides.
+Please note that special-use permit request forms are required with all shelter reservations.
+You will be required provide insurance for dunk tanks, bounce castles and inflatable slides.
 Shelter location map.

 Nestled among tall, shady trees and surrounded with picnic tables and a grassy area, the playground is perfect for great family fun.
 Hike, bike and walk with our Follow The Trail to Linn County.

 This is one of two playground areas offered at Waterloo County Park.